 Concessionaires must avoid ingredients that are near spoilage or that have been improperly transported to the venue.
 Additionally, venues must adequately train concessionaires in the latest food safety guidelines to ensure that all food is stored and cooked correctly.
 These considerations limit customers’ exposure to food-borne illnesses as much as possible.

 Additionally, making alcohol available to guests increases liability dramatically due to the possibility of overserving or damages inflicted by intoxicated customers.
 Responsible concessionaires execute a food safety plan and invest in staff training.

 Themed food, extreme food, and allergy-friendly options are clever ways for concession food stands to generate buzz in the current market.
 But each of these approaches comes with risk.
 Regardless of precautions, food poisoning, allergic reactions, and liquor overconsumption are always risks for concessionaires.
 A single instance of food poisoning has the potential to bankrupt concession vendors through legal damages.

 McGowan Allied has over three decades of experience helping the amusement industry manage risk.
 A wide range of coverage options allows park owners to create individualized plans that best suit their needs.
-Get in touch today to review the best way to protect your concessionaires and customers.
+Get in touch today or call us at 727-353-6230 to review the best way to protect your concessionaires and customers.